BennetWilson/note-taker/README.md

   ## Description

-  I was tasked with creating a Note-Taker using express in JS.
+  I created a Note-Taker using express in JS.

   I created three GETs, one POST, one DELETE and one LISTEN.